sofibonch/sofibonch/README.md

 ## About Me

 I'm a recent graduate with a background in Computer Science and Cognitive Science.
-During my academic journey, I had the privilege of working as a research assistant at a psychology lab in my university, which allowed me to explore the intersection of technology and human cognition.
+During my academic journey, I worked as a research assistant at a psychology lab in my university, which allowed me to explore the intersection of technology and human cognition.

 ## Current Focus

 At present, I am actively engaged in various projects that leverage my technical skills and passion for innovation.
-My primary goal is to secure a position in the software development world where I can apply my knowledge and contribute to cutting-edge projects.
+My primary goal is to secure a position in the software development world where I can apply my knowledge and contribute to cutting-edge projects at the same time as learning and expanding my knowledge in the field.

 ## Areas of Interest